AFLplusplus/AFLplusplus/llvm_mode/README.whitelist.md

 project/feature_b/b2.cpp
 ```

-And you only want to test feature_a, then create a whitelist file containing:
+and you only want to test feature_a, then create a whitelist file containing:

 ```
 feature_a/a1.cpp
 feature_a/a2.cpp
 ```

-However if the whitelist file contains this, it works as well:
+However if the whitelist file contains only this, it works as well:

 ```
 a1.cpp